Immunodeficiency: Treatment

 Available treatment falls into two modalities: treating infections and boosting the immune system.

-Prevention of Pneumocystis pneumonia using trimethoprim/sulfamethoxazole is useful in those who are immunocompromised.
-In the early 1950s Immunoglobulin(Ig) was used by doctors to treat patients with primary immunodeficiency through intramuscular injection.
-Ig replacement therapy are infusions that can be either subcutaneous or intravenously administered, resulting in higher Ig levels for about three to four weeks, although this varies with each patient.
+Prevention of Pneumocystis pneumonia with trimethoprim/sulfamethoxazole is useful in those who are immunocompromised.
+In the early 1950s, immunoglobulin (Ig) was used by doctors to treat patients with primary immunodeficiency through intramuscular injection.
+Ig replacement therapy infusions can be either subcutaneous or intravenously administered, resulting in higher Ig levels for about three to four weeks, although this varies with each patient.

 Prognosis

 Prognosis depends greatly on the nature and severity of the condition.
-Some deficiencies cause early mortality (before age one), others with or even without treatment are lifelong conditions that cause little mortality or morbidity.
-Newer stem cell transplant technologies may lead to gene based treatments of debilitating and fatal genetic immune deficiencies.
-Prognosis of acquired immune deficiencies depends on avoiding or treating the causative agent or condition (like AIDS).
+Some deficiencies cause early mortality (before age one), others, with or even without treatment, are lifelong conditions that cause little mortality or morbidity.
+Newer stem cell transplant technologies may lead to gene-based treatments of debilitating and fatal genetic immune deficiencies.
+The prognosis of acquired immune deficiencies depends on avoiding or treating the causative agent or condition (like AIDS).